 GOD SPIRIT SOUL BODY SATAN

 Now God had a physical way into the earth.
 Jesus was and is the express image of the person of God, Colossians 1:15 And Hebrews 1:3.
-God was represented personally in Jesus; “He who has seen me has seen the Father”, John 14:9.
-For the first time since Adam, a spiritual child of God walked the earth.
-As Adam became a child of disobedience Jesus became a child of obedience.
+God was represented personally in Jesus; “He who has seen me has seen the Father,” John 14:9.
+For the first time since Adam, a spiritual child of God, walked the earth.
+As Adam became a child of disobedience, Jesus became a child of obedience.
 Philippians 2:4-8 tells us Jesus thought it not robbery to be equal with God, but put in himself the form of a servant and became obedient unto death.

-To man’s mind the situation was hopeless, but God found a way.
-“But when the fullness of the time was come, God sent forth his Son, made of a woman, made under the law,5 to redeem them that were under the law, that we might receive the adoption of sons.”
+To man’s mind, the situation was hopeless, but God found a path.
+“But when the fullness of the time was come, God sent forth his Son, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons.”
 Galatians 4:4-5.
-Since the Holy Spirit conceived Jesus he was not a fallen son of Adam.
+Since the Holy Spirit conceived Jesus, he was not a fallen son of Adam.
 Therefore Satan had no claim on him.
-But because he was “ made of a woman” he was an authentic human being and qualified as a bona fide member of the human race and able to enter the legal fight to reclaim Adam’s lost estate.
+But because he was “ made of a woman,” he was an authentic human being and qualified as a bonafide member of the human race and able to enter the legal fight to reclaim Adam’s lost estate.
 Jesus would be the missing link between God and man.
 Jesus is the door that gives us access to God.
 Jesus came to break the hold that Satan had on man, and he did his job.

 “ The Spirit of the Lord is upon me…to proclaim liberty to the captives and the opening of the prison to them that are bound.”